Cyriaque Lamar

 “So how’s this all end?”

-i thought: it was The Distillate of Perfection: Leviathan’s next iteration: but The Prince is dead: no sister lives: to seed the mothers: no Mark of Freehold: to catalyze Father’s rebirth
+Father is dead: no sister lives: to seed the mothers: no Mark of Freehold: to catalyze his rebirth

 “So you can’t come back.”

-on the contrary: I am renewed: thanks to you
+on the contrary: i’m renewed: thanks to you

 “Explain.”

-we can’t forget that: which we never knew
+i can’t forget some: thing i never knew

 “And that is?”